litstack/litstack/docs/guide/basics/localization.md

 ## Add Path

 By default the path `fjord/resources/lang` is imported for the Fjord translation.
 You can register as many paths with localizations files in your service providers as you want.
 However it is recommended to separate translations for the Fjord application and your website.

+All translation attributes are merged together, which makes it easy to extend existing localizations for parts like **validation** or other.

 ```php
 use Fjord\Support\Facades\FjordLang;